 How do I find a well-trained Practitioner of dry needling?

-Accredited or licensed Acupuncturists under-go 3 years of extensive training including an internship or residency with hands on clinical training of at least one year.
+Accredited or licensed Acupuncturists under-go 4 years of extensive training including an internship or residency with hands on clinical training of at least one year.
 In that training they are taught a system of points as well as trigger or motor point therapy aka dry needling.
-We offer safe, effective, well-trained dry needling in OKC.
+Be Well Acupuncture offers safe, effective, well-trained dry needling in OKC.

 *Please note that there is no license for Acupuncturists in Oklahoma.
 Dr. Toni is trying to fix this and could your help!
 Please contact your state representatives and let them know that you support Acupuncture licensure!

 There is no credential or independent oversight of dry needling for Physical Therapists.
 There is no training requirement in Oklahoma- like absolutely none at all.
 This makes it very difficult for the public to ascertain the amount of training that the physical therapist has in dry needling.
 When asked, you will be reassured that they have the utmost training.
 That training likely consists of a few hours over a weekend as they attended one of about a dozen weekend courses and then used their patients to train on afterwards.
 Physical Therapists are not trained to use needles and injuries such as collapsed lung and puncture of other internal organs as well as nerve injury or injury to the vascular system.
 The American Medical Association agrees with my stance.
 In a recent position paper the AMA states that only licensed Acupuncturists or Medical Doctors should perform dry needling as other healthcare providers performing dry needling pose a significant risk to public safety.

 “To include dry needling into the scope of practice by physical therapists is unnecessarily to expose the public to serious and potentially hazardous risks.
 Because of this we feel a duty to inform legislators and regulating bodies about the inherent danger to the public of this practice.